 wedding program wording

 Every wedding deserves a program!
 While it is not mandatory, the program serves as a guide for your guests, and not to mention...a lovely keepsake.
-Options are endless, from long panel cards, to large square cards to small booklets.
+Paperwhites sells double-sided panel programs as well as folded options.
 Whatever you decide, it is important that your program has meaning for you.

 - Names of the bride and groom

 - The location details - including church

 - Titles and readings of songs

 - Name of the Officiant

 - Names of others involved, such as soloists and musicians